arfc/elsevier-journal-article-template/README.md

 This repository contains a template for journal articles published by Elsevier.
-This template is based on the paper ``Synergistic Spent Nuclear Fuel Dynamics Within the European Union" by Bae et al.
+This template is based on the paper "Synergistic Spent Nuclear Fuel Dynamics Within the European Union" by Bae et al.

 # Outline